 Thousands of global customers in all industries run business-critical Oracle Database instances on Oracle Exadata, accelerating crucial applications, generating new insights, and reducing TCO.

-Migrate Oracle databases from other platforms and consolidated them on Oracle Exadata to respond faster to demand, increase performance, and cut costs by 50%.
+Migrate Oracle databases from other platforms and consolidate them on Oracle Exadata to respond faster to demand, increase performance, and cut costs by 50%.

-Consolidate core banking transactional and analytical workloads on Exadata for improved data processing performance of 300%.
+Consolidate core banking transactional and analytical workloads on Exadata to achieve a greater return on investment.

 Accelerate online sales, inventory management, and financial management applications with up to 10X greater database performance.